Frequently Asked Questions

 Together, we’ll co-create sustainable strategies that feel nourishing for your body, your mind, and your lived experience.

 • Yes.
-I provide outpatient support for individuals in recovery from:
+I provide outpatient support for individuals in eating disorder recovery from:

 • Anorexia Nervosa